Meghshyams/chromextensition-/README.md

 - HTML
 - CSS

-Note: The live demo of this aplication is not available at the momments as it still in review process at Chorm Extenstion.
+Note: The live demo of this aplication is not available at the moments as it still in review process at Chrome Extension.
 Once it get publish I will provide the link.

 Contribute ?
 Pull Request!